gauravpatil001/gauravpatil001.github.io/_posts/2026-05-01-how-to-coordinate-plumbing-systems.md

 ---
-title: "How to coordinate mechanical systems"
+title: "How to coordinate plumbing systems"
 date: 2026-05-01
 ---